 CFD Trading Example

 George is a long-term investor with a $100,000 portfolio of stocks.
-Assuming most of George’s stock holdings are components of Index X. Assuming George’s portfolio has a beta of 1.5, the value to hedge would be:
+Assuming most of George’s equity holdings are main constituents of Index X.

 1 Contract value of Index X = $3300

 Amount of Index X Contracts: $100,000/$3300 = 30